 They present themselves in the form we need, when we need it.
 How’s that for a superpower? 🙂

-What do you feel about this topic?
+What do you feel about this?
 What does it bring up for you?
-Feel free to leave a comment, or you can use this contact form, if you’d rather.
+Feel free to leave a comment, or email ellen at intuitive ellen dot com, if you’d rather.